 Poynton takes inspiration from her own, private world.
 She works with only a few models, who come from her personal environment, and uses objects she finds at home or during a walk.
 Especially for this exhibition, Poynton made the painting Beyond Belief (2019-2020), which can be seen for the first time in the presentation in Assen.
 Beyond Belief resembles a work of art standing in a church behind the altar.
 It contains many references to classical religious paintings, yet it is immediately clear that this work is not religious.
 The figures are painted humanly and the collection of objects appears to have been chosen at random.

 Despite the exceptional quality, this is the first exhibition in Europe devoted to her work.
 The Drents Museum fulfills a pioneering role by introducing Poynton's artworks to the Netherlands.
 The works connect well with the extensive collection of contemporary realism in the Drents Museum.

-The Drents Museum is preparing for the exhibition of the paintings of Deborah Poynton (Durban, 1970).
 Deborah Poynton was born in South Africa and spent her childhood in Great Britain, Swaziland and the United States.
 She studied at the Rhode Island School of Design for two years.
 At the age of nineteen she returned to South Africa, where she started painting full-time in Cape Town.
-Poynton is hardly known in the Netherlands, but the Drents Museum wants to change this and will be showing paintings that she has made during the past ten years.
-Below is the triptych "Beyond Belief", which Poynton made especially for the exhibition.
+Poynton is hardly known in the Netherlands.
+The Drents Museum wants to change this and shows paintings that she has made during the past ten years.